omerltf/LaunchPad/README.md

-# Node.js & React Full-Stack Application Template
+# LaunchPad 🚀

-## 🔒 SECURITY CONFIGURED: DEVELOPMENT MODE ONLY
+## Full-Stack Application Template

-A modern, development-only template for building full-stack applications with Node.js (Express) backend and React (Vite) frontend. **Production mode has been disabled for maximum security.**
+A modern, production-ready template for building scalable full-stack applications with Node.js (Express) backend and React (Vite) frontend. **LaunchPad** provides everything you need to launch your next project quickly and efficiently.

 ## ⚠️ IMPORTANT SECURITY NOTICE

-**This project is configured to ONLY run in development mode for security purposes.**
+**This template is configured to ONLY run in development mode for security purposes.**

 - 🚫 **Production deployments are completely disabled**
 - 🏠 **Localhost-only access (no external network access)**